dfield007/slowClines/README.md

 # slowClines
-A program for ML geographic cline fitting that accounts for population structure
+A program for ML geographic cline fitting that accounts for population structure (Uploading soon!)